mdsauce/apk-sniffer/README.md

 Download the script and the XML file and place them in the same directory.

 ### Prerequisites
+- Certificate that will be re-encrypting traffic.
+Be sure to get the Charles Root Certificate and not the Root Cert + Key.
+For Charles see [here](https://www.charlesproxy.com/documentation/using-charles/ssl-certificates/).

+- `~/.android/debug.keystore`.
+If you don't have it you can try generating it https://stackoverflow.com/questions/8576732/there-is-no-debug-keystore-in-android-folder

 APKTOOL is not needed anymore.

 ~~You will need `apktool` and the Android SDK installed~~